 Malika Zwanya Crutchfield, MA, RRW, is a California-based artist, educator, and community advocate.

-With a focus on urbanity in the 21st century, her work examines spatial poetics and the influence that space and architecture have on the human psyche.
+With a focus on urbanity in the 21st century her work examines spatial poetics, racialized space, and the influence that space and architecture have on the human psyche.
 Her work suggests the existence of a uniquely Black architectural phenomenology.
 She showcases her work regularly in exhibitions, galleries, and publications across the U.S., internationally, and online, including the International Symposium on Black Europe, in Amsterdam, Netherlands, and the Art Basel festival in Basel, Switzerland.

 Selection of exhibitions and publications:

 Museum of the African Diaspora, San Francisco, CA

 Wix Lounge, San Francisco, CA

 Silicon Valley Women’s Caucus for Art, San Francisco, CA

 Zozi’s Lounge, San Francisco, CA, (*solo show)